IBM/IBM-QRadar-Universal-Cloud-REST-API/Sophos Central/README.md

 -----------------------------------------------------------------

+## Workflow Notes
-For the Initial bookmark value, provide a Unix timestamp within the last 24 hours in the Initialize statement below.
+For the Initial bookmark value, provide a Unix timestamp in UTC within the last 24 hours in the Initialize statement below.
-For example, in Linux to get the time 12 hours before the current time in the correct format.
+For example, in Linux to get the time 12 hours before the current time in the correct format for the Initialize statement.

 echo $(($(date +%s)-(12 * 60 * 60)))